 Joint dysfunction along with tight muscles usually occur together in any musculoskeletal condition.
 Because of this reason, massage therapists and chiropractors complement each other.
 If the condition is chronic (long term) and it usually results in the presence of fibrous adhesions, chiropractic manipulation is necessary.

-Other important techniques helpful in the treatment include massage, application of heat/ warmth on the problem area, and various stretching techniques to relax the tight muscles.
+Other important and helpful nonsurgical treatments include massage, application of heat/ warmth on the problem area, physical therapy, anti-inflammatory medication and various stretching techniques to relax the tight muscles.
 Exercise can also be helpful in stretching the taut soft tissues associated with the problem joint.
-Hydrotherapies can also be used to loosen the tight muscles and tissues.